nes-lab/shepherd-tools/README.md

   - generalize converters (currently in IVonne)
     - isc&voc <-> ivcurve
     - ivcurve ⇾ ivsample
-  - plotting and downsampling for IVCurves ()
+  - plotting and downsampling for IVSurface
   - plotting more generalized (power, cpu-util, ..., if IV then offer power as well)
   - some metadata is calculated wrong (non-scalar datasets)
   - unittests & codecoverage ⇾ 79% with v22.5.4, https://pytest-cov.readthedocs.io/en/latest/config.html